*Paula loves getting henna done on her hands!

 She still needs just $85/month more to be fully sponsored!
 Sign up to sponsor her today, right here!

-Update 2017: *Paula now lives in Jubilee Home, and attends on-site classes at New Horizons School in her home.
+*Paula now lives at Jubilee Home, where she attends on-site classes at New Horizons School.
 Learn more about her school, as well as donate toward operational costs, here.
-At school, *Paula learns academics at her own education level, participates in a music class, and learns a handicraft vocation, among other activities. *Paula still has her huuuuge smile!
+At school, *Paula learns academics at her own education level, participates in a music class, and learns to make jewelry and flower garlands as a vocation, among other activities. *Paula still has a huuuuge smile!
 She gets around using a combination of scooting on her knees and using her wheelchair.
 She is very smart!
-She still needs $85/month to be completely sponsored.
-Sponsor here.

-At school, she has a personal aide who helps her to get around safely.
+At school, she has a personal aide who helps her get around safely.
 I am so glad *Paula is able to attend school with her other school-going siblings!
-It is so important that each and every able child gets the best education possible.
-Having an intellectual disability does not mean being unable to learn – it just means *Paula may learn a little differently.
+It is so important each and every child get the best education possible.
+Having an intellectual disability does not mean being unable to learn – it means *Paula may learn a little differently.
 And that’s okay, because we are all different, in many ways! *Paula is described as a sweet, spunky, and gentle young lady.

 From her sponsorship page:

 Birth Date: August 2001